9 Clear Signs You’re in a Toxic Friendship

 You feel like you’re in a fishbowl

 Why did you wear that?
 Why did you have her family over for dinner?
 Why did you buy that gift?
 If your toxic friends are constantly judging your decisions and your opinions, they’re disrespecting your values.
 Your friend shouldn’t want you to be more like her.
 “People want to be challenged—not changed,” says Syrtash.
 “It’s OK for friends to challenge us in a supportive way.
 But when they judge you, they’re imposing their own values onto you instead of acknowledging your needs and values.”
+(Here are some quotes about toxic people that will help you move past the judgment.)

 You make bad decisions around her